Duke University School of Nursing: Leveraging Networks for Change

 Duke University School of Nursing (DUSON) is educating the next generation of transformational leaders in nursing.

-Under Dean Marion E. Broome’s leadership, the School partnered with CCL to engage in a process of discovery to identify ways to better focus people, structure, and processes for greater impact.
-CCL conducted an organizational network analysis (ONA) to measure and map the informal structure and relationships that would support, or inhibit, change.
+Under Dean Marion E. Broome’s leadership, DUSON partnered with us to engage in a process of discovery to identify ways to better focus people, structure, and processes for greater impact.
+We conducted an organizational network analysis (ONA) to measure and map the informal structure and relationships that would support, or inhibit, change.

 ONA is used to understand the status quo and then determine whether the networks that currently exist are effective or not for achieving desired outcomes.